-From an administrative point of view, it is desir le to have the expiration of Conrail contracts spread out over time, as Applicants' proposal allows.
+From an administrative point of view, it is desirable to have the expiration of Conrail contracts spread out over time, as Applicants' proposal allows.
 The staggered expiration of the contracts in accordance with their own terms will allow for a smooth transition, rather than the discontinuity and administrative burden that would result if large numbers of contracts expired or were terminated at once.

-A second commercial condition proposed by CMA/SPI would require application was filed (June 23, 1997) and to publish supplements incorporating new routes.
+A second commercial condition proposed by CMA/SPI would require Applicants to adopt all Conrail tariffs and circulars that were in effect when the application was filed (June 23, 1997) and to publish supplements incorporating new routes.
 The proposal that all tariffs and circulars be maintained at June 23, 1997 rate levels ignores the fact that rates have in all likelihood been adjusted in the interim by Conrail as market conditions have changed.
-It would be impractical to reinstate rates that have changed in the interim and commercially foolish as well because rates that do not reflect current market conditions would impede the efficient movement of freight.
+It would be impractical to reinstate rates that have changed in 'he interim and commercially foolish as well because rates that do not reflect current market conditions would impede the efficient movement of freight.